ucan-wg/spec/README.md

 ### 7.2.5 Attenuation Scope

-The attenuation scope (i.e. UCAN output) MUST be an array of heterogeneous resources and capabilities (defined below).
+The attenuation scope (i.e. UCAN output, also known as a "caveat") MUST be an array of heterogeneous access scopes (defined below).
 This array MAY be empty.

 The union of this array MUST be a strict subset (attenuation) of the proofs, resources originated by the `iss` DID (i.e. by parenthood), or resources that compositions of others (see rights amplification).
 This scoping also includes time ranges, making the proofs that starts latest and end soonest the lower and upper time bounds.